gicraveiro/Natural-Language-Understanding/README.md

 -> spaCy installed

-To install spacy, run:
+To install spacy, run (to run this command it is necessary to have pip3 installed):

 pip3 install spacy

-(to run this command it is necessary to have pip3 installed)

 Instructions: